Come and be part of a global voice for wild plants and fungi

 But removing the grass cuttings can reduce costs and carbon emissions over time while achieving lower soil fertility which restores native wildflowers.
 See road verge and green space best practice management for more information.

-By collecting and disposing of the grass cuttings on-site, through methods such as side-discharge or using carefully chosen disposal sites. we can displace the fertility from open, grassy spaces (where we want fertility to be lower) into hedgerow bases and woodland edges (where fertility can be converted into woody growth).
-On-site disposal can encourage species-richer grassland with zones of more structural diversity whilst reducing costs and carbon emissions.
+The vegetation has drawn fertility from the soil as it grew, so by removing cuttings we can displace the fertility from open, grassy spaces (where we want growth height to be lower) into hedgerow bases and woodland edges (where fertility can be converted into woody growth).

 Off-site disposal and use of grass cuttings has the greatest opportunity to create a long-term sustainable road verge and green space management system.
 This could be achieved by recovering value from green waste through composting, anaerobic digestion, and other biotechnologies.

-Innovations in cut-and-collect machinery and biotechnologies (such as hydrothermal carbonisation) have allowed us to start rethinking our green waste management, with the potential of transforming grass cuttings from a waste product into a valuable and sustainable resource.
+Innovations in cut-and-collect machinery and biotechnologies (such as pyrolysis) have allowed us to start rethinking our green waste management, with the potential of transforming grass cuttings from a waste product into a valuable and sustainable resource.
 This could be in combination with other organic waste streams which local authorities also need to deal with, such as food waste, woodchip, and kerbside garden waste.

 Although composting can be part of bio-circular economy by returning fertility and organic matter to land as a bio-fertiliser and soil improver, it releases CO2 and no energy is generated from compost.
 This means that composting is not seen as the best environmental fate for organic waste within the Waste Hierarchy [1].
-By contrast, anaerobic digestion (AD) is a more economic option that captures heat and methane emissions to generate renewable energy, captures CO2, and recovers nutrients as a bio-fertiliser [1].
+By contrast, anaerobic digestion (AD) is a more economic and climate-friendly option that captures heat and methane emissions to generate renewable energy, captures CO2, and recovers nutrients as a bio-fertiliser [1].

 Trials by Lincolnshire County Council have shown that it is profitable to use grass cuttings as a feedstock in anaerobic digestion.

 Research by the University of Leeds has shown that contaminants (such as heavy metals and PAHs) in road-verge grass cuttings are well below levels of concern for use in composting, anaerobic digestion or for spreading digestate to agricultural land as a bio-fertiliser [2].
-Canterbury Christ Church University is currently investigating micro-plastic content.

 Guidance on Applying the Waste Hierarchy – DEFRA